 I am Cassio Mosse and I am a Brazilian lawyer.
-I completed my studies at Queen Mary in 2015 (Intellectual Property Law Master’s degree) and I am very happy and proud to be a part of the QMUL alumni.
+I completed my studies at Queen Mary in 2015 (Intellectual Property Law Master’s degree) and I am very happy and proud to be a part of the Queen Mary alumni community.
 I immediately felt the importance of the degree as I had doors open to me and the opportunity to work in a prominent IP Law firm in Central London, where I completed work experience as a foreign-qualified lawyer.
-I then returned to Sao Paulo, Brazil, to be appointed as senior associate of the IP practice, Murad PMA, a boutique Intellectual Property law firm.
+I then returned to Sao Paulo, Brazil, and a while after, I started my own business, a boutique Intellectual Property law firm.

-I also launched a book (co-written with my Firm’s team) on IP Law and the recently published Brazilian Internet Law.
-Now I am writing my second book, focused on Fashion Law, using as its core the thesis I prepared during my studies at QMUL.
-Also, last year, I represented my firm in the International Trademark Association Annual Meeting in Orlando, Florida, where I met with some fellow QMUL alumni and also heard very positive feedback from worldwide colleagues as regards the degree obtained in London.
+I also launched three books, one on IP Law and the Brazilian Internet Law, and two others focused on Fashion Law, using as its core the thesis I prepared during my studies at Queen Mary.
+Also, for the past years, I have attended the International Trademark Association Annual Meetings worldwide, where I met with some fellow Queen Mary alumni and heard very positive feedback from worldwide colleagues in regards to the degree I obtained in London.

 Finally, the sense of community built within the student body is something to be mentioned, and the personal relationships I had with fellow students are already developing to professional co-working opportunities.

-In this sense, I would be more than happy to respond to any queries from prospective and current QMUL students from Brazil, in order to help them to have an experience as joyous I had.
+In this sense, I would be more than happy to respond to any queries from prospective and current Queen Mary students from Brazil, in order to help them to have an experience as joyous I had.

 My name is Eduardo Martinez and I am from Curitiba, Brazil.
 I studied MEng Mechanical Engineering (2012-13) through the Science Without Borders, a scholarship programme funded by the Brazilian government.